Nano77/gdm3setup/README.md

 Fedora
 ------
-You can use the "beesu" RPM package from : [https://github.com/Nano77/various/tree/master/rpm]()
+You can use the RPM package from : [https://github.com/Nano77/various/tree/master/rpm]()

 OpenSUSE
 --------
-You can use the "gnomesu" RPM package from : [https://github.com/Nano77/various/tree/master/rpm]()
+You can use the RPM package from : [https://github.com/Nano77/various/tree/master/rpm]()

 Ubuntu (Oneiric Ocelot)